-- Is reliable and doesn’t break easily.
+- It is reliable and doesn’t break easily.

-- Comes in a variety of watts.
+- It comes in a variety of watts.

 - Uses mercury vapor instead of halogen.

-- Does not decay fast.
+- It does not decay fast.

 What happens though is that most turtle light bulbs (particularly the cheaper ones) come up short on at least 1, and sometimes more, of these points.